The FW4 is the only emplacement on the front line reachable on skis in winter.

 The fears, thoughts and the pride of the soldiers on the mountain.

-The rock of this connection trench has collapsed and nowadays it is not visible while you can clearly see the guard emplacement FW 2 (Feldwache 2).
+The rock of this connection trench has collapsed and is now not visible, while you can clearly see the guard emplacement FW2 (Feldwache 2).

-Looking towards the Val Badia you see the soldiers‘ dormitories, protected by a stone buttress.
-They have recently been restored by the Alpini of the A.N.A.
-(Associazione Nazionale Alpini) branch of Treviso.
+Looking towards the Val Badia, you can see the soldier‘s dormitories, protected by a stone buttress.
+The Alpini of the A.N.A.
+(Associazione Nazionale Alpini) branch of Treviso recently restored them.

 The cable cars were the innovative solution to ensure the necessary support for the soldiers under enemy fire at high altitudes.